 First of all, let me tell you that I used to LOVE breakfast cereal.

 I was so broke when I was in college.
 I literally lived off of almost no money and always shopped off of the bargain produce shelves and just made do.
-Whenever I would come home on break, it was just amazing being able to go into the kitchen and eat all kinds of things I couldn't afford when I was as school.
+Whenever I would come home on break, it was just amazing being able to go into the kitchen and eat all kinds of things I couldn’t afford when I was in school.

-And a big part of that was--cereal!
+And a big part of that was–cereal!